 Of course we have to include Sir Roger Moore’s classic shirt!
 Personally, I think you’ve got to be totally on top of your style game to pull this look off.
 A fitted, black silk, short sleeve shirt (worn with lots of buttons undone) can go wrong in soooo many ways.
 The fact that Sir Roger actually does it successfully is a testament to his status as an underappreciated style god!

-Buck Mason is mainly known for their workwear designs.
-And their interpretation of the black short sleeve shirt does have a slightly more rugged feel to it.
-Made from a 60% cotton and 40% rayon blend fabric, it lacks some of the sophistication of Bond’s silk shirt.
-But that casual vibe should also make it more versatile and easier to pair with shorts, jeans and linen trousers.
+Buck Mason is mainly known for their more contemporary interpretations of classic SoCal inspired Americana designs (you can read our interview with them here).
+Their version of the black short sleeve shirt is made from a 60% cotton and 40% rayon blend fabric.
+The more structured collar adds some of the sophistication of Bond’s silk shirt.
+But it still has a casual vibe that keeps it versatile and easy to pair with shorts, jeans and linen trousers.
 They have sizes XS to large on their website.

-Apt.
-9 Seriously Soft Button Down Shirt in Black: on sale for $19.99
+- Apt.
+9 Athleisure Tech Shirt in Mineral Black: on sale for $24.99

 The Casino Royale Bahamas Arrival Shirt